Mashey/gitlab-meltano/README.md

 * [Tap Zoom](https://github.com/Mashey/tap-zoom)
 * [Target Snowflake](https://meltano.com/plugins/loaders/snowflake--meltano.html#snowflake-meltano-variant)

-Setup of these taps/targets must be completed before this Meltano project can be ran.
+Setup of these taps/targets must be completed before the Meltano project is launched.

 ## Gmail Setup

 Due to the current implementation of [tap-gmail](https://github.com/Mashey/tap-gmail) in which it is tailored to GitLab, fork this repository in order to ensure changes to this repository do not arise unexpectedly.

 The Google API Python Client documentation provides a guide for completing all necessary steps to ensure the application and environment are configured correclty.
+A GCP project is required for the setup process, and it needs to be the same project used in the production deployment process.
 The guide can be found here:

 [Using OAuth 2.0 for Server to Server Applications](https://github.com/googleapis/google-api-python-client/blob/master/docs/oauth-server.md)

 The key steps in the guide are:

-* Creating a service account.
+* Create a service account
-* Delegating domain-wide authority to the service account.
+* Delegate domain-wide authority to the service account
-* Create and download a `json` [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) under the newly-created service account.
+* Create and download a `json` [service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) from the newly-created service account

 ## Slack Setup